swfsql/university/README.txt

-this is some of my files from unifei-itajuba
+this is some of my files from unifei-itajuba.